aiegoo/documentation/_yoga/bikram.md

 link: https://www.36io.co
 ---

 {% include image.html file="yoga/backbend.png" caption="Hot Yoga is a moving meditation combining asana, breath work and heat.
-All are needed to get the best result." %}
+All are needed to get the best resultgit s." %}

 My first yoga book I bought during my trip to Thailand has set off a series of events that truly made me who I am now.
 Believe it or not.